CATALINA ISLAND KAYAK CAMPING

 There are five Campgrounds: Hermit Gulch (in Avalon); Black Jack (in the pines near the center of the island); Two Harbors (on the lee shore at the village of Two Harbors); Parson’s Landing (near the west end, still on the lee shore); and Little Harbor (on a protected bay on the windward side of the island).
 All but Hermit Gulch and Black Jack can be reached by kayak.
-All the campgrounds are reserved through the Santa Catalina Island Company, online at www.visitcatalinaisland.com – you may reach them by telephone at 310-510-2000 xt.
-1246 Mon – Fri.
-On weekends, call their Two Harbors office for assistance in reserving campsites at 310-510-4205 (be patient and keep trying), they also schedule the Safari Bus (which runs between Two Harbors and Little Harbor).
+All the campgrounds are reserved through the Santa Catalina Island Company, online at www.visitcatalinaisland.com – you may reach them by telephone Mon – Fri. at their Two Harbors Visitor Services office for assistance in reserving campsites at 310-510-4205 (be patient and keep trying), they also schedule the Safari Bus (which runs between Two Harbors and Little Harbor).

 There are also eleven primitive Boat-in beach Camp sites, all on the lee shore between Avalon and Two Harbors: Willow Cove, Long Pt.
 Beach; Italian Gardens A,B & C (3 separate beaches, NOT on the same beach with each other); Goat Harbor; Cabrillo; Gibraltar; Lava Wall; Paradise; and Rippers.
 For descriptions and other information, please check out our Kayaker’s Map, and the Primitive Boat-in Campsites website at www.CampingCatalinaIsland.com.
-Online reservations must be made in advance on the Santa Catalina Island Company website, or by calling the phone numbers listed above.
+Online reservations must be made in advance on the Santa Catalina Island Company website, or by calling the phone number listed above.